 The key to KeyDB’s amazing FLASH performance is latency hiding.
 Because of KeyDB’s multithreaded architecture we are able to keep multiple requests in flight simultaneously, better exploiting the parallelism available in hardware.

-With KeyDB Pro’s new FLASH feature you can achieve near RAM performance at dramatic cost savings.
+With KeyDB Enterprise’s new FLASH feature you can achieve near RAM performance at dramatic cost savings.
 To demonstrate this, a machine able to fit our entire dataset in RAM would cost over $17,600 per year.
 That is over 5x higher than our test machine.
 EBS can also be used in place of direct attached storage for even more dramatic cost savings.

 FLASH allows you to keep more data in KeyDB while still providing the performance you expect.
-To take advantage of FLASH support get KeyDB Pro today!
+To take advantage of FLASH support get KeyDB Enterprise today!